hkaido0718/IncompleteDiscreteChoice/README.md

 # A Python Library for Incomplete Discrete Choice (IDC) Models

 This is a Python library containing programs to estimate incomplete discrete choice models.
+The library allows the researcher to represent a model by a graph and derive sharp identifying restrictions.
 Currently, it contains the following files.

 - `idclib.py`: The main library
 - `examples.py`: Additional files for the examples used in the Jupyter notebooks.